civiform/docs/docs/user-manual/civiform-admin-guide/map-questions.md

 ## Adding a tag

-An tag displays on locations with a specific property.
+A tag displays on locations with a specific property value.
 Optionally, an alert for that tag displays to applicants when they select a location with that specific property value.
 This is useful for notifying applicants about special conditions, requirements, or limitations.

 To add a tag: